beny-karachun/Quadratic-Trinomial-Generator/README.md

 You can choose the range [K,R], the range the roots of every quadratic trinomial would be within.

+Once you've submitted the input, a download link for a PDF file containing all of your quadratic trinomials will be generated.

-Write this in the terminal and contrl + click on the Local Network URL or the Network URL to run: python -m streamlit run app.py
+Write this in the terminal and control + click on the Local Network URL or the Network URL to run: python -m streamlit run app.py